What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

 It helps regulate body temperature, flushes waste from the body, dissolves and transports nutrients to cells and hydrolyses protein, fats and carbohydrate for digestion.

 Filtered, clean water straight from the tap is adequate.
-Ensure that the water can be easily accessible by your dog.
+Ensure that the water is easily accessible by your dog.

-Onions and garlic are also sources of probiotics, but as we know, they are not good for dogs in large quantities and should not be given to dogs.
+Although onions and garlic are also sources of probiotics, it should not be included as it is toxic to dogs.

 How can I increase my dog's nutrition?

-When it comes to Fido food, moderation is the key.
+When it comes to dog food, moderation is the key.
 Too much of any food type will not be good for its health.

 By giving your dog a complete, balanced meal which contains the required nutrients, it can ensure that your dog stays in the healthiest state.